 Please note that the links to any antibacterial and antiviral herbs below are affiliate links to Mountain Rose Herbs, a company we are proud to support.

 Calendula can be used in first-aid to heal wounds, prevent infection and treat pink eye.
 Calendula can be prepared a few different ways, including infusions, tinctures, lotions and ointments.
 No known precautions.

 Cinnamon warms the body, aids in digestion and is used for its antibacterial properties.
-Cinnamon can be taken as a tea, added to food or the essential oil can be used.
-When using cinnamon essential oil, remember to use a carrier oil to prevent skin irritation.
+Cinnamon can be taken as a tea, added to food or used as a supplement.

-Though clove is typically used as a topical analgesic, clove-infused oil can also be used to kill bad intestinal bacteria.
+Though clove is typically used as a topical analgesic (it has a natural numbing quality!), it can also be used to combat intestinal bacteria.
 For internal use, use in cooking or make a cup of clove tea.
-If using topically, always dilute in a carrier oil.

 As an antibacterial herb, garlic is more effective against several types of bacteria than penicillin.
 Garlic is also friendlier to the body than antibiotics because it attacks the offending bacteria without wiping out the body's normal flora.
 Garlic can be used as a tincture, capsule, infused in oil or simply added to your diet.
 (If cooking with garlic, avoid heating past 130 degrees as that will decrease its potency.)